2006–07 FC Basel season: Europe

 Their next group match was an away tie at Ewood Park against Blackburn Rovers.
 Basel played reasonably well but shaky defending towards the end of the game sealed their downfall.
 Australian defender Lucas Neill had the first goal chance for the home team after four minutes, but goalkeeper Franco Costanzo held.
 Turckish midfielder Tugay Kerimoğlu tried an overhead kick after eight minutes, but it went far off.
 Zdravko Kuzmanović saw the yellow card just after that, but only the referee knew why.
 Morten Gamst Pedersen tried a wide range shot one minute later again Costanzo held.
 Eduardo had Basel's first chance, the Blackburn defence could clear, but it went off for a corner.
 There was a great chance after Eduardo crossed, but Mladen Petrić put the ball next to the goal.
 32nd Minute offside, a clear wrong decision, as Eduardo started off alone towards the Blackburn goal.
 There were chances on both sides.
 Blackburn had 20 attempts, 11 of which on target.
 Basel had ten, but only four on target.
 15 minutes from time Tugay Kerimoğlu scored in the top left corner with a good 25 meter Sunday shot.
 The disastrous referee Oleh Oriekhov gave a penalty against Basel after a clear dive and Francis Jeffers scored from the spot in the 90th minute.
-Benni McCarthy added a third goal in the third minute of over time as the defence over saw him.
+Benni McCarthy added a third goal in the third minute of over time as the defence oversaw him.